CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 Each listed feature collection is described by a subset of its metadata, including name, title, description and extent.
-A list of links provide URLs for accessing: ***need to specify where they can see?
+A list of `links` provide URLs for accessing:

 * `self` - the feature collection metadata
 * `alternate` - the feature collection metadata as an HTML view